-The available empirical evidence for the significance of the corporate and government veils is mixed.
+The available empirical evidence for the significance of the corporate veil is mixed.
 Only few studies have analysed the significance of the corporate veil empirically.
 Denison (1958) noted the relative constancy of national saving independent of changes in corporate saving.
 Feldstein (1973) and Feldstein and Fane (1973) argued that households were indeed able to pierce the corporate veil, since they found a positive marginal propensity to consume from retained earnings.
 However, the estimated marginal propensity to consume from income was higher than that from corporate retained earnings, implying only incomplete piercing of the corporate veil.
 Similar results were found by Sumner (2004), based on a 'Feldstein specification' and a life-cycle specification of the aggregate consumption function for the United Kingdom.
-Poterba (1989) and Monogios and Pitelis (2004) report evidence of a significant corporate veil for different Anglo Saxon countries.
+Poterba (1991) and Monogios and Pitelis (2004) report evidence of a significant corporate veil for different Anglo Saxon countries.
 While the aforementioned studies rely on aggregate time series data, Baker et al. (2007) use household survey data from the Current Expenditure Survey (CEX) and trading records from a discount brokerage.
 They find strong evidence in favour of a corporate veil.

-In spite of these scholarly controversies, at a practical level the notion that corporate financing decisions do affect aggregate demand, and hence the current account, seems to be widely accepted.
+At a practical level the notion that corporate financing decisions do affect aggregate demand, and hence the current account, seems to be widely accepted.
 Feldstein (2010), for example, discussing the "Japanese saving crisis", suggests that a decline in corporate net savings would lead to a decrease of the current account balance, given low household saving and persistent government deficits.
 On the other hand, the rise of corporate net saving and cash hoarding at the global level has been identified as a contributing factor to the 'global saving glut' prior to the Great Recession and as an impediment to recovery from it (The Economist, 2005).
-Pettis (2013) forcefully argues that the persistent current account surpluses of China and Germany, the two countries with the largest current account surpluses worldwide, are not primarily the result of household thriftiness, but rather of a suppression of wages or, more generally, household income as a share of national income, and hence of aggregate consumption relative to domestic production.
+Pettis (2013) forcefully argues that the persistent current account surpluses of China and Germany, the two countries with the largest current account surpluses worldwide, are not primarily the result of household thriftiness, but rather of low wages and household income leading to weak aggregate consumption relative to domestic production.

 Focusing on the case of China, Pettis (2013, ch.
 4) explains how low wage growth, financial repression and other hidden transfers from households to the corporate and government sectors have constraint household income and consumption and contributed to the persistent current account surplus.
 Similarly, Lin et al. (2010, p.
 1) note that the strong rise in corporate saving in China reflects distortions arising from the transition process from a planned to a market economy and that "(t)hese distortions exacerbate China's income inequality, causing domestic consumption to remain a small share of GDP."
 Yang (2012, p.
-125) attribute the dramatic increase in the current account in China since the early 2000s to the concurrence of China joining the World Trade Organisation in 2001, a declining labour share of income and "a set of institutional rules that centered on export promotion and that favored firms and government over the household sector."
+125) attributes the dramatic increase in the current account in China since the early 2000s to the concurrence of China joining the World Trade Organisation in 2001, a declining labour share of income and "a set of institutional rules that centered on export promotion and that favored firms and government over the household sector."